Smooth Koopman eigenfunctions: Introduction

 Assumption \ref{A:A1} has already been stated.
 Assumption \ref{A:z_multple} appears later and is an assumption on the existence of $d$ $C^1(M)$ eigenfunctions along with a property called \emph{independence}.
 The eigenfrequencies of these eigenfunctions together form the vector $\omega$.
-Corollary \ref{corr:skew} is a direct consequence of \eqref{eqn:dof09} and the flow nature of $\Gamma^t$.
+Corollary \ref{corr:skew} is a direct consequence of \eqref{eqn:dof09} along with a special flow that we construct.
 It is proved later in Section \ref{sec:conclus}.

 Note that the q.p.d. in \eqref{eqn:def:qpd} provides a direct factorization of the phase space $M$, and one of the components can be directly interpreted as the source of Koopman eigenfunctions.
 The statement of Corollary \ref{corr:skew} takes the opposite direction.
 It deduces the converse, from just the existence of $C^1(M)$ Koopman eigenfunctions.
 Under Assumptions \ref{A:A1} and \ref{A:z_multple}, any flow may be restructured as a skew-product dynamical system.
 The special class of skew product dynamical systems retain all the complexities of a general dynamical system but provide deeper insight into the influences of chaotic and quasiperiodic components.